“Tell us please about Yourself!”

 “As a result, the students developed the ability of controlling the body — as a musical instrument, which can sound in harmony with the Divine Subtlety and Purity.

 “Then, judging from the results of learning on this stage, we selected a few students for the higher stages — the stages of Buddhi Yoga.
 It was the stage of meditative work from one’s own Mahadouble.

 “As for the others — we created for them the best conditions for developing the consciousness’ abilities to think and to show creativity through various forms of service, through the development of thinking skills by means of studying mathematics, logic, architecture, rhetorical art, etc. After all, it is creativity that is the best way of developing the ability of the consciousness to think!

 “On the higher stages of work, our meditations were similar to those you perform.
 Of course, they were called differently but similar to yours in essence.”

 “And what about the control over matter?”

-“For gaining this ability one needs mastering fully the Divine Thinking.
-Also — full transfer of the process of thinking into the Atmic Consciousness and full mastery of the meditation Absolute.
+“For gaining this ability, one needs to master fully the Divine thinking, to completely transfer this process of thinking into the Atmic Consciousness, and to perfectly master the meditation Absolute.

 “But My main task was different: I led souls through the stages of cognition of the Divine and strove to spread among people the knowledge about the Laws of the Whole and about the stages of cognition of the Creator.”